 I think it's really about the assignment, what do you want to reach.
 In what sector you are.
 If I hear this it does not surprise me.
-I think people say no to a man easier than to a woman, More experience means greater chance of succeeding, less experience can have benefits as well women have charm.
+I think people say no to a man easier than to a woman, women have charm.
 So it's easier for them to just ask.
 This is a nice psychological research.